Particular/docs.particular.net/samples/outbox/store-and-forward/sample.md

 ### Receiver project

 The Receiver mimics a back-end system.
-It is also configured to use SQLServer transport with NHibernate persistence and Outbox but uses V2.1 code-based connection information API.
+It is also configured to use SQLServer transport with NHibernate persistence and Outbox but uses Version 2.1 code-based connection information API.

 snippet:ReceiverConfiguration